Purpose of the certificate, HTTPS

-The certificate, however, is nothing more than a string of nulls and nil, and for one thing, authenticity can not be verified from the point of view - copies of one bit sequence are not distinguishable (even from the "original", thereby losing the concept of digital meaning on the computer).
-That's why the certificate is digitally signed by a trusted authority, which as the only one can create a signature and clearly confirms that the certificate is authentic and not spurious.
+The certificate, however, is nothing more than a string of nulls and nil, and for one thing, authenticity can not be verified from the point of view - copies of one bit sequence are not distinguishable (even from "the original", thus losing the concept of a piece of meaning in digital information on the computer).
+That's why the certificate is digitally signed by a trusted authority, which as the only one can create the signature and clearly confirms that the certificate is authentic and not forgiven.
 But even trusted authority is just a bunch of bits on the computer that can be fooled.
 Someone can claim to be "FI MU" and he can sign certificates with that name.
 The fact that the digital signature of the actual MU MU would look different, you have no way to verify if you have not seen the signature of the real MU MU.
 Only then can you verify by checking the signature that the server certificate that is reported as fadmin.fi.muni.cz is genuine or fake.
 You can, of course, also compare the certificates themselves.

 For this first meeting with the new server, choose a network environment to minimize the chances of faculty server failure.
 Ideal is access directly from within the faculty network (only possible with laptops and other mobile devices) and using faculty DNS servers (DNS service running on aisa.fi.muni.cz server will probably answer even when accessing from anywhere from the Internet).